sajaddadgar/cando-back/README.md

 `/user/recover/{email}`

-`{email}` is user's email.
+`{email}` is the user's email.

 ### Login
 To log in, do `POST` on this URL:

 `/user/login`

-body of this request must contin these props:
+body of this request must contain these props:

 1. email
 2. password

 The password must be hashed cause of security issues.

-After successfull login, the user's token would be returned in JSON, in further described requests client must put this token in the header:
+After successful login, the user's token would be returned in JSON, in succeeding described requests client must put this token in the header:

 Header: `Authorization: Bearer TOKEN`